adilrh/MVA/Reinforcement_Learning/README.md

 Final Project : Deep RL for financial portfolio management.
 References : Zhengyao Jiang, Dixing Xu and Jinjun Liang

-The grade I got :
+The grade I got : 9/10 in the first three homeworks and 6/10 in the final project --> 15/20